 If you do not agree with either the identification or the placement decision made by the IPRC, you may within 15 days of receipt of the decision, request that the IPRC hold a second meeting to discuss your concerns; or within 30 days of receipt of the decision, file a notice of appeal with SGDSB.

-If you do not agree with the decision after the second meeting, you may file a notice of appeal within 15 days of receipt of the decision (see Appeals).
-If you do not consent to the IPRC decisions but you do not appeal it, the board will instruct the principal to implement the appeal it, the board will instruct the principal to implement to IPRC decision.
+If you do not agree with the decision after the second meeting, you may file a notice of appeal within 15 days of receipt of the decision (see Parents' Guide to Special Education, Appeals, Support Organizations and Board Contacts).